MagaluCloud/terraform-provider-mgc/docs-extra/guides/vm-network.md

 There are two simple ways to give your virtual machines public IP addresses in Magalu Cloud.
 Let's explore both methods with clear, easy-to-follow steps.

+# Introduction

+When you create a virtual machine in Magalu Cloud, it comes with a default network interface that includes a private IP address.
+This guide shows you how to assign a public IP address to your VM using Terraform.

 ## Method 1: Using the Default Interface (The Simplest Approach)

 Every VM in Magalu Cloud automatically comes with a default network interface.
 This method uses that existing interface.